About The Billions Institute

 If you get up every morning with the intention of making the world a better place, and you think that you could do even more if you were to go to scale, I want you to have all the necessary strategies and tactics, and a healthy pack of fellow change agents to have your back.

-Check out our primary offering, the Skid Row School here.
+Check out our primary offering, formerly known as the Skid Row School is now Exponetial Impact: Designing Equitable Large-Scale Change.

 If you want to deepen your skills even further, I run a two-year fellowship program.